harry101491/redux-counter/README.md

-# Couter React Example using Redux Application
+# Couter React Example using Redux

 A couter example using the redux architecture.
 Highly inspired by the redux examples.